Opium & Foreign Devils

 The demand for opium soon equalled the demand for tea.
 The trade deficit was closed in 1828.
 From then on, it was the Chinese who started paying for opium with silver.
 Things hit a snag circa 1839 when the country ran out of silver.
 Why was it such a concern for the Chinese government?
 That’s because there were two currencies in use in China back then – copper coins 铜钱 and silver taels 银两.
 As silver got depleted, you would need more copper coins to exchange for a silver tael.
 Most citizens used only copper coins in daily transactions, but land taxes had to be paid to the government in silver taels.
 Many landlords had to cough out a lot more copper coins to pay for their land taxes.
 This had immense sociopolitical implications at a time when the White Lotus Sect was causing civil unrest.

-All this while, many Christian missionaries had been fighting for the ban on opium smoking without success (even though some saw opium ships as excellent vehicles for smuggling bibles).
+All this while, many Christian missionaries (mostly Americans) had been fighting for the ban on opium smoking without success (even though some saw opium ships as excellent vehicles for smuggling bibles).
 The preachers faced strong opposition from Chinese society, with many arguing that smoking opium was a Chinese tradition that foreigners had no right to question or criticise.
-In the end, it was not moral consciousness that made the Chinese act against opium trade.
+To be clear, the opium trade was illegal in China then; just like the sex trade.
+In the end, it was not moral consciousness that made the Chinese act against the opium trade.
 It was economic and political necessity that finally drove the government crackdown.

 Today, the honour for fighting the opium trade goes to 林则徐.
 And for good reason.
 Lin was a no-nonsense bureaucrat who was ruthlessly efficient.
 In 1839, Emperor Daoguang 道光皇帝 (爱新觉罗绵宁)commissioned Lin to wage a war against opium.
 Lin took his task seriously.
 Perhaps a little too seriously.
-Opium merchants received a letter from him.
+British opium merchants received the following letter from him.

 We find that your country is sixty or seventy thousand li from China.
 The purpose of your ships in coming to China is to realize a large profit.
 Since this profit is realized in China and is in fact taken away from the Chinese people, how can foreigners return injury for the benefit they have received by sending this poison to harm their benefactors?